 Climate optimized routing of flights - Colloquium on Aviation and Climate Chante - 6_Schumann_Wmo.pdf.
 Air Tansportation Systems - CATS – Climate Compatible Air Transport System.
 Model for Assessing Global Exposure to the Noise of Transport Aircraft (MAGENTA) MAGENTA is a computer model used to estimate the number of people exposed to significant aircraft noise worldwide.

 The original MAGENTA model development was done with the Committee on Aviation Environmental Protection (CAEP) under the International Civil Aviation Organization (ICAO) to assess the worldwide aviation noise climate.
 The computational core of MAGENTA is FAA’s Integrated Noise Model (INM), the most widely used computer program to calculate aircraft noise around airports.
 Major assumptions on local traffic use come from getting INM datasets developed for an airport.
 The noise studies obtained from U.S. airports have gone through thorough public review; either under the National Environmental Policy Act (NEPA) requirements or as part of a land use compatibility program.
 A U.S. version of the global MAGENTA model was developed to determine the noise exposure in the U.S. using data on aircraft and operations specific to U.S. airports.
 System for Assessing Aviation's Global Emissions (SAGE) incorporated into the Aviation Environmental Design Tool (AEDT)

+Concluded at Version 1.5, SAGE was not developed for use on a stand alone personal computer; it was an FAA government research tool.
+Aircraft Fuel Burn and Emissions Analysis.
+Emissions and Dispersion Modeling System (EDMS) The Emissions and Dispersion Modeling System (EDMS) was developed in the mid-1980s as a complex source microcomputer model designed to assess the air quality impacts of proposed airport development projects.
 What is EDMS Designed to Do?
 The Emissions and Dispersion Modeling System (EDMS) is designed to assess the air quality impacts of airport emission sources, particularly aviation sources, which consist of: Aircraft Auxiliary power units Ground support equipment Ground access vehicles Stationary sources EDMS is one of the few air quality assessment tools specifically engineered for the aviation community.
 It includes: FAA Required Model In 1998, FAA revised its policy on air quality modeling procedures to identify EDMS as the Required Model (PDF) to perform air quality analyses for aviation sources instead of the preferred model.

 While the primary focus of EDS is future aircraft designs (which includes technology modifications to existing aircraft), EDS is capable of analyzing existing aircraft designs (current technology levels), including the simulation of existing aircraft with higher fidelity than is possible using existing noise and emissions tools and inventories.
 EDS is linked to the Aviation Environmental Tools Suite by providing future aircraft design characteristics to AEDT and AMPT.
+Users EDS is currently being developed for use with US Next Generation Air Transportation System (NextGen) advanced technology goals analyses and to support the future International Civil Aviation Organization (ICAO) Committee on Aviation Environmental Protection (CAEP) analyses.
+Developers.
 Aviation Environmental Design Tool (AEDT) Performance Based Navigation (PBN) Implementation And Usage.

 Next Generation Air Transportation System (NextGen) CALIPSO - Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations.
 NASA LaRC Satellite Imagery and Cloud Products.
 Formation flying civilian airliners?
 Air Tansportation Systems - Formationsflug ziviler Verkehrsflugzeuge.
 Der Formationsflug von zivilen Verkehrsflugzeugen verspricht analog zum natürlichen Vorbild der Zugvögel signifikante Treibstoffeinsparungen und dadurch eine Reduktion der Betriebskosten und des CO2-Ausstoßes.
 Die Integration dieses Verfahrens in das Lufttransportsystem stellt jedoch sowohl technisch als auch operationell eine große Herausforderung dar.
 Das Institut für Lufttransportsysteme untersucht die verschiedenen Einflüsse und Abhängigkeiten des Formationsfluges im Lufttransportsystem mit dem Ziel, eine Bewertung des systemweit operationell erreichbaren Potenzials zu ermöglichen.

 Dabei werden nicht nur die Trajektorien der einzelnen an der Formation teilnehmenden Flugzeuge betrachtet, sondern beispielsweise auch die Routenführung der Gesamtformationen.
 Durch das Fliegen in Formation ergeben sich zudem Effekte, die die durch die Formation erreichte Treibstoffeinsparung wieder reduzieren.
 Partner:Laufzeit: 2015+Projektträger: DLR.
 Centre for Air Transport and the Environment - Climate Change.
 Omega addressed main question relating to climate and aviation.
 Non-CO2 impacts were the main focus with studies looking at contrail formation and modelling the resultant impacts.